udellgroup/gcimpute/README.md

 This package provides a python implemention of online, minibatch, and parallel implementations of Gaussian Copula Imputation.

 ## ExpectationMaximization
 Implements an approximate expectation maximization algorithm for fitting a Guassian Copula to impute missing values that supports parallelism as in [1].
-An Example of usage can be found in evaluation/copula_generate/standard_copula_generated.py
+An example of usage can be found in evaluation/copula_generate/standard_copula_generated.py

 ## BatchExpectationMaximization
 Implements an approximate minibatch expectation maximization algorithm for fitting a Guassian Copula to impute missing values that supports parallelism within minibatches as in [2].
-An Example of usage can be found in evaluation/copula_generate/batch_copula_generated.py
+An example of usage can be found in evaluation/copula_generate/batch_copula_generated.py

 ## OnlineExpectationMaximization
 Implements an approximate online expectation maximization algorithm for fitting a Guassian Copula to impute missing values that supports parallelism within minibatches as in [2].
-An Example of usage can be found in evaluation/copula_generate/online_copula_generated.py
+An example of usage can be found in evaluation/copula_generate/online_copula_generated.py

 ## References